severalnines/docs/user-guide/import.rst

 	- Password for *User*.
 ClusterControl assumes that you are using the same postgres password for all instances under this group.

 * **Version**
 	- PostgreSQL server version on the target server/cluster.
+Supported versions are 9.6 and 10.x.

 * **Basedir**
 	- PostgreSQL base directory.
 Default is ``/usr``.
 ClusterControl assumes all PostgreSQL nodes are using the same base directory.